Johan Gottlieb Gahn

-Gahn studied in Uppsala 1762 – 1770 and became acquainted with chemists Torbern Bergman and Carl Wilhelm Scheele.
+Gahn studied in Uppsala from 1762 to 1770 and became acquainted with chemists Torbern Bergman and Carl Wilhelm Scheele.
 1770 he settled in Falun, where he introduced improvements in copper smelting, and participated in building up several factories, including those for vitriol, sulfur and red paint.

-He was the chemist for The Swedish Board of Mines Bergskollegium from 1773 – 1817.
-Gahn was however very reluctant to publish his scientific findings himself, but freely communicated them to Bergman and Scheele.
+He was the chemist for the Swedish Board of Mines from 1773 to 1817.
+He was very reluctant to publish his scientific findings himself, but freely communicated them to Bergman and Scheele.
 One of Gahn's discoveries was that manganese dioxide could be reduced to manganese metal using carbon, becoming the first to isolate this element in its metal form.

 In 1784, Gahn was elected a member of the Royal Swedish Academy of Sciences.
-He also made a managerial career in Swedish mining.
+He also had a managerial career in Swedish mining.